Introduction to Deep Learning

 - Recall the steps of a Deep Learning workflow

-- Identify the inputs and outputs of a Deep Learning system
+- Identify the inputs and outputs of a deep neural network

-- Test that we’ve correctly installed the Keras, Seaborn and Sklearn libraries
+- Test that you have correctly installed the Keras, Seaborn and Sklearn libraries

 Classification by a Neural Network using Keras